 “It is, I suppose.”

 “Why?!”
 My hand swung out, as if to strike at someone.
 Bob stepped back, grinning at me like I was having a bad trip.
 The men on the deck stopped moving.
 They stared at me, holding ropes and bags and struggling goats.
+Pink Lenny chuckled and resettled the loops of rope on his shoulder.
+Black Hanung grunted with a scrunched nose and turned his back on me.
+No English just stared.

 Juan de la Hoz shook his mustache at me, his arms full of goat.
 “Jack!
 The captain, he is sleeping.
 Don’t wake him.”